rfarina97/AI-Homework-1/README.md

 0

-Output: Number of steps taken for shortest path to goal on each subproblem.
+Output: Number of steps taken to reach to goal on each subproblem (shortest path).
 "No hay solucion" means that no solution to the goal could be found.

 3